bhegde8/Droid-Root-Kit/README.md

 RunForMacLinux.sh - run this if you are using Mac or Linux (untested)

 RunForWindows.sh - run this if you are using Windows

+FirmwareChoose.java and any other source code in this repository is licensed under Unlicense (public domain)